sparsick/ansible-talk/README.md

 # ansible-talk

-You can find here the slides and the sample code of my talk "Ansible für Java-Entwickler" that I presented on Cloud Native Nights - JAX 2018 Edition in Mainz at 24th April 2018.
+You can find here the slides and the sample code of my talk "Ansible für Java-Entwickler" that I presented on JUG Schweiz in Luzern at 15th October 2019.

 ## Running the Code Samples

-The code samples are tested with Ansible 2.8.0, ansible-lint 3.4.20, testinfra 1.11.1 and serverspec 2.37.2 .
+The code samples are tested with Ansible 2.8.0, ansible-lint 3.4.20, testinfra 1.11.1, serverspec 2.37.2 and Molecule 3.0.

 ### Setup Test Infrastructure
 I prepare a Vagrantfile for the setup of the test infrastructure.
 The only prerequires are that you have to install VirtualBox and Vagrant on your machine.
 Then follow these steps: